Hatton Garden: Hatton Garden development, 1659–1694

-Later the Hatton Garden estate was inherited by George Finch-Hatton esq (great grandson of the 1st Viscount Hatton).
+Later the Hatton Garden estate was inherited by George Finch-Hatton esq (great-grandson of the 1st Viscount Hatton).
 He sold it in 1780s and had received around £100,000 and was to receive even more money as it sold further.

 Business

 Hatton Garden is London's jewellery quarter and the centre of the diamond trade in the United Kingdom.
 This specialisation grew up in the early 19th century, spreading out from its more ancient centre in nearby Clerkenwell.
 Today there are nearly 300 businesses here in the jewellery industry and over 90 shops, representing the largest cluster of jewellery retailers in the UK.
-The largest of these businesses was De Beers, the international family of companies which dominated the international diamond trade.
-Their headquarters were in an office and warehouse complex just behind the main Hatton Garden shopping street.
+The largest of these businesses was De Beers, the international family of companies which dominated the international diamond trade, whose headquarters was based at 17 Charterhouse Street until 2016.

 Sir Hiram Maxim had a small factory at 57 Hatton Garden and in 1881, invented and started to produce the Maxim Gun, a prototype machine gun, capable of firing 666 rounds a minute.
 Hatton Garden has an extensive underground infrastructure of vaults, tunnels, offices and workshops.
 The area is now home to many media, publishing and creative businesses, including Blinkbox and Grey Advertising.